plexoio/morada/README.md

 Please refer to the following mind map for more details on the Information Architecture Design (IAD) for our Morada Project.

 ![IXD Mindmap](https://github.com/plexoio/morada/blob/main/documentation/assets/img/IAD.png)

+The IXD and IAD mind maps have provided a clear direction for the skeleton plane.
+We now understand what needs to be done and how to achieve our goals.
+It's time to move on to the next phase: the `Skeleton plane`.

+## Skeleton Plane <a name="skeleton-plane"></a> | [#](#index)

 <hr>